ihmcrobotics/ihmcrobotics.github.io/quickstart/02-import-gradle-project-eclipse.md

 ---

-title: Import GradleProject into Eclipse
+title: Setup GradleProject in your IDE
 order: 2
 category: quickStart
+tab: Eclipse

 ---

 The Eclipse IDE for Java Developers Mars.1 or higher has the Buildship plugin pre-installed.
 Buildship is a tool that brings Gradle integration to the Eclipse IDE.